 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.

-At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Salesforce and Microsoft, as well as creating a bull call spread position in Microsoft.
-A separate service has recommended shorting Salesforce.
-The Fool owns shares of Oracle and Microsoft.
+Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
+The Motley Fool owns shares of Salesforce, Microsoft, and Oracle.
+Motley Fool newsletter services have recommended buying shares of Salesforce and Microsoft, as well as creating a synthetic covered call position in Microsoft.
+A separate Motley Fool newsletter service has recommended shorting Salesforce.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.